Numeric Data Collections

 The focus of the collection is on economic and financial data, public opinion and survey polls, health data, inter-governmental organizations' (IGO) data, U.S. and foreign census data, and statistical compendia from the U.S. and foreign governments.
 The government and IGO data collections are co-developed with the appropriate subject selectors in Government Documents/Microforms.

 The collection also includes subscriptions to comprehensive databases and archives such as the Roper Center for Public Opinion, the Inter-University Consortium for Political and Social Research (ICPSR), National Center for Health Statistics (NCHS), and the Wharton Research Data Service (WRDS) collection of financial databases.
-(Access to ICPSR and NCHS data is via the IQSS Dataverse Network, the data archive created and maintained by the Harvard-MIT Data Center.)
+(Access to the NCHS data is via the Harvard Dataverse.)

 The Numeric Data Services Dataverse provides access to the Cross National Time Series (Banks data), the ITERATE database, and selected survey data.

-The data librarians assist users in locating numeric data from the collections of Government Documents/Microforms, the Harvard Map Collection, Harvard-MIT Data Center, IQSS Dataverse Network, Murray Research Archive, ICPSR, Roper Center, U.S. Census Bureau, other libraries at Harvard, and data publishers and archives beyond Harvard.
+The data librarians assist users in locating numeric data from the collections of Government Documents/Microforms, the Harvard Map Collection, Harvard-MIT Data Center, the Harvard Dataverse, Murray Research Archive, ICPSR, Roper Center, U.S. Census Bureau, other libraries at Harvard, and data publishers and archives beyond Harvard.

 The Harvard College Library is a member of the Roper Center for Public Opinion Research.
 The Roper Center provides access to summary-level (aggregate) and micro-level (raw) public opinion data.
 While the data collection focuses strongly on United States public opinion, it also includes growing collections of micro-level European, Latin American (Latin American Databank), and Japanese (JPOLL) polls.
 The data archive (micro-level data) is searchable by keyword, date, and survey organization.
 The iPOLL database (summary-level data) is searchable by keyword, subject or survey organization and survey sponsor; it provides question and response level data.
 The Roper Center data is available through the Harvard E-resources portal.

 Harvard University is a member of the Inter-University Consortium of Political and Social Research (ICPSR).
 Based at the University of Michigan/Ann Arbor, ICPSR is the largest machine-readable social science data archive in the world.
-Harvard affiliates can access all non-restricted ICPSR data files through the IQSS Dataverse Network.
+Harvard affiliates need to create an individual account and then can access all of the non-restricted ICPSR data.
 ICPSR data file topics include census, environment/geography, political behavior/attitudes, economic behavior/attitudes, health care, public opinion, and many more.
 ICPSR also maintains subject-specific Special Topic Archives, including the National Archive of Computerized Data on Aging, the National Archive of Criminal Justice Data, the Substance Abuse and Mental Health Data Archive, the International Archive of Education Data, the Health and Medical Care Archive and the Child Care and Early Education Archive.
 Please contact NDS staff via e-mail for help locating or accessing ICPSR data files.

 Wharton Research Data Services (WRDS) is a collection of financial, banking, public policy, economics, and accounting databases that is restricted to current Harvard affiliates.
 If you fall within one of the categories listed below, you may request an individual account from WRDS: